zmois/IkeaStoreInventoryDB/README.md

 <br>

 Other option for importing a .csv files into a SQL Server database is to use Import Flat File wizard.
 The detailed step-by-step instructions is <a href="https://docs.microsoft.com/en-us/sql/relational-databases/import-export/import-flat-file-wizard?view=sql-server-ver15" title="Instructions"> here </a>

+### Requirements:
+This SQL script is organized to fulfills the <a href = "https://docs.google.com/document/d/1Exa4sdWtpiigigwCf2kdMdr-Jav3xs5LlG-44PjP94A/edit " project requirements </a>